pusher/pusher-http-dotnet/README.md

 ## Development Notes

 * Developed using Visual Studio Community 2013
-* PusherServer acceptance tests depends on [PusherClient](https://github.com/leggetter/pusher-dotnet-client).
+* PusherServer acceptance tests depends on [PusherClient](https://github.com/pusher/pusher-dotnet-client).

+### Running Tests

+In order to run the tests copy `PusherServer.Tests/App.example.config` to `PusherServer.Tests/App.config` and replace the configuration values with Pusher application credtials.
+Then run the tests in Visual Studio.

-## Publish to NuGet
+### Publish to NuGet

 You should be familiar with [creating an publishing NuGet packages](http://docs.nuget.org/docs/creating-packages/creating-and-publishing-a-package).